tarlety/id_sentry_decrypt/README.md

 ## Features

 - Decrypt stores which is encrypted at app.getPath('userData').
-- Decrypt and convert to csv file under dir of app.getPath('exe
-- Support the "at" import xlsx format.
+- Decrypt and convert to csv and the "at" import xlsx format.

 ## Getting started